MapSurferNET/MapSurfer.NET-Docs/usermanual/expressions/index.md

 - MathEx
 - OSMUtility

 Each bold item presents a [static class](https://msdn.microsoft.com/en-us/library/79b3xss3.aspx) which cannot be instantiated.
 The purpose of a static class is to provide an access to a list of functions that can be used in expressions.
-For more details, see Functions section.

 MapSurfer.NET framework gives a possibility to extend expressions with custom functions.
 In order to plug in your extension, you need to create an xml file named **ExpressionTypes.xml** in **..\MyDocuments\MapSurfer.NET\Common** folder.
 This file should have the following format: